"Is there a DVR for streaming video?" A common question with a complicated answer.

 If we’re talking about live TV streaming services—that is, those that provide a bundle of cable channels over the internet—then yes, DVR is available with all of them.
 Instead of saving shows to your device, these services store their recordings in the cloud, so you can access them from anywhere.
 Still, not all services have the same idea of what an online DVR should be.

-Sling TV, Hulu with Live TV, and FuboTV all take an approach that’s similar to cable: You get a certain number of recording hours, and those recordings are stored indefinitely.
+Sling TV and FuboTV both take an approach that’s similar to cable: You get a certain number of recording hours, and those recordings are stored indefinitely.

 Sling TV offers 50 hours of recording time for free, and charges $5 extra per month for 200 hours.